Wessel Wessels

 Difference Between Local And Regional Weather

-It would be fair to say that most of us have been more than annoyed with inaccurate weather forecasts on more than one occasion.
-And much of it is due to the difference between local & regional weather.
+It would be fair to say that most of us have been pretty annoyed with inaccurate weather forecasts on more than one occasion.
+Much of it is attributed to the difference between local & regional weather.

 Local weather primarily refers to the prevailing atmospheric conditions in a relatively small localized area at a specific period in time, like a small town or suburb.
 In contrast, regional weather refers to the atmospheric conditions present in a broader geographical region like a county or state.